 |Spring 2015 week term

 Federal Direct Stafford Student Loans are available to all

 students who file the Free Application for Federal Student Aid (FAFSA) and who

-are enrolled at least half-time.
+are enrolled at least half-time and in a degree porgram or teacher licensure.
 The maximum Federal Direct Stafford Loan amount

 for which the student is eligible is reflected on the award letter.
 All of the loan will be classified as "unsubsidized," meaning the